 Begin on the marked path through a lovely garden and cultivated fields.
 This is a private homestead, so make sure you follow all posted signs.
 As you walk into the woods, watch your step – the trail can get wet and muddy in places!
 You’ll soon reach a boardwalk that leads you through the wide, open salt marsh.
 Take a seat on one of the benches and soak up the stunning scenery.

-Keep walking a little further into Frank Knowles/Little River Reserve, and you’ll be rewarded with a thrilling trip across the suspended boardwalk.
+Keep walking a little further into Frank Knowles/Little River Reserve, and you’ll be rewarded with a lovely walk down the boardwalk.
 For hikers of all ages, it’s a fabulous destination that we highly recommend you discover.
 Frank Knowles/Little River Reserve is home to nearly nine miles of trails, so you can extend your hike for hours here.

 Habitats & Wildlife